Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Buffalo and its opponents have gone over the current 43.5-point total in five of 12 games this season.

-- New England and its opponents have combined to score more than 43.5 points in six of 12 games this season.
+- Buffalo has combined with its opponents to score more than 40.5 points in five of 12 games this season.

-- Monday's total is 14.1 points lower than the two team's combined 57.6 points per game average.

-- The 32.3 combined points per game that these two squads have allowed this season are 11.2 fewer than the 43.5 over/under in this contest.
+- The combined points per game average of the two teams, 57.6, is 17.1 points greater than Monday's over/under.

-- The Bills and their opponents have scored an average of 48.9 points per game in 2020, 5.4 more than Monday's total.
+- This contest's total is 8.2 points above the 32.3 these two squads combine to surrender per game this season.

 Bills stats and trends

+- Buffalo has played 11 games, with eight wins against the spread.

-- This season, the Bills have an against the spread record of 7-4 in their 11 games as a favorite of 2.5 points or more.
+- So far this season, the Bills have been installed as favorites by a 3-point margin or more 11 times and are 7-4 ATS in those contests.

-- Buffalo's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Buffalo's games this year have hit the over on five of 12 set point totals (41.7%).

-- When Buffalo scores more than 15.8 points, it is 8-2 against the spread and 7-2 overall.
+- Buffalo is 8-2 against the spread and 7-2 overall this season when the team scores more than 15.8 points.

 - The Bills have turned the ball over 16 times this season, nine fewer than the Patriots have forced (25).